mcdemarco/the-new-kitchen-cookbook/pie/nonDairyPumpkin.md

 1. Make or unwrap crust.
 2. Mix the filling ingredients, optionally using an immersion or other blender to smooth the pumpkin or other clumpy ingredients more.
 3. Optionally, blind bake a homemade crust at 400° for 5 minutes, *filled* with pie weights and/or dried beans.
 You may want to protect the edge.
+You may want to bake it another 5 minutes after removing the weights.
 4. Preheat oven to 375°.
 5. Fill crust.
 6. Bake 1 hour.
 Again, it's advisable to protect the edge.